COLUMN-For Taiwan, China, vaccines and geopolitics spark perfect storm: Peter Apps | Headlines

 Earlier this month, China staged what it described as "amphibious landing drills" followed by tests of its DF-26 "carrier-killer" missiles.
 The message to Washington was clear – in the event of an invasion, Beijing believes it could sink U.S. aircraft carriers if they intervene and is betting on that threat to make the Pentagon keep them far away.
 The Reagan battle group entering the region this week, of course, is designed to signal just the opposite – that the United States intends to keep its forces nearby, and that should China ever try to grab Taiwan, it will find itself in a shooting war with the U.S. military.

 For years, Western and Chinese analysts have worried that confrontation over Taiwan could spark war in the coming decades.
-Now, it appears that scenario may be rather closer. *** Peter Apps is a writer on international affairs, globalisation, conflict and other issues.
+Now, it appears that the scenario may be rather closer. *** Peter Apps is a writer on international affairs, globalization, conflict, and other issues.
 He is the founder and executive director of the Project for Study of the 21st Century; PS21, a non-national, non-partisan, non-ideological think tank.
-Paralysed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
+Paralyzed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
 He was previously a reporter for Reuters and continues to be paid by Thomson Reuters.
 Since 2016, he has been a member of the British Army Reserve and the UK Labour Party.
-(Editing by Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)